Water for home patients

 While the additional set-up costs are contentious, similar systems have proven to be relatively inexpensive.
 Local cost/benefit analyses should be performed.

 Be aware that water quality needs to be assured, and disinfection processes will need to be maintained to ensure that the water delivered from the tanks remains within guidelines for water used for the dialysis process.

 When thinking about the disposal of dialysis effluent, there is one very important consideration – both for haemodialysis and peritoneal dialysis patients.

-Dialysis effluent should not be be drained into a septic tank for two reasons:
+Dialysis effluent should not be drained into a septic tank for two reasons:

 - The volume of water that haemodialysis uses will quickly fill a septic tank requiring more frequent pumping and drainage.

-- The saline (HD and PD) and/or dextrose (PD) concentrations in the effluent dialysate can change the microbiological pH of the septic and can cause blockage and overflow.
-The high glucose content of PD effluent can also promote the formation of a co-polymer … a little like thick egg white … that coats the surface of the septic and can block the lateral distributors.
+- The high glucose content of the PD effluent can also promote the formation of a co-polymer … a little like thick egg white … that coats the surface of the septic and can block the lateral distributors.

 Alternative methods for dialysis effluent disposal – such as rock pits and/or leach-fields – should be considered.